 \section{Introduction}

-Research on video generation using diffusion models~\citep{origin-diffusion, origin-diffusion2, ddpm} is cutting-edge in the field of deep generative models.
-The success of image generation using diffusion models, notably Denoising Diffusion Probabilistic Models (DDPMs)~\citep{ddpm}, has sparked a surge in research on applying diffusion models to video generation.
-This trend has been exemplified by the emergence of video diffusion models (VDMs)~\citep{vdm}.
-By harnessing the substantial representational capacity inherent in diffusion models, their application to video generation has showcased impressive performance in modeling the dynamic and intricate nature of video content~\citep{vdm, makeavideo, imagenvideo}.
+Research on video generation using diffusion models~\citep{origin-diffusion, origin-diffusion2, ddpm} is at the cutting edge of deep generative models.
+The success of image generation using diffusion models, notably Denoising Diffusion Probabilistic Models (DDPMs)~\citep{ddpm}, has sparked a surge in studies on applying diffusion models to video generation.
+This trend is exemplified by the emergence of video diffusion models (VDMs)~\citep{vdm}.
+Leveraging the substantial representational capacity inherent in diffusion models, these models have shown impressive performance in modeling the intricate nature of video content~\citep{imagenvideo, makeavideo, sora}.

-However, research on diffusion-model-based video generation faces significant challenges in terms of computational complexity with respect to video sequence length.
-In diffusion models for video generation, attention mechanisms~\citep{attention} are employed to capture temporal relationships~\citep{vdm, makeavideo, imagenvideo, magicvideo, alignyourlatent}.
-In early studies on diffusion models for video generation, such as VDMs, to capture temporal relationships across video frames, temporal attention layers were added after spatial attention layers within the architecture of diffusion models for image generation, as described in Figure \ref{fig1}(a)(b).
-However, the memory demands of attention layers, which scale with the square of the sequence length, present substantial challenges for extending these models to handle longer sequences.
-Consequently, current research predominantly focuses on short-term video generation, typically around 16 frames per inference~\citep{vdm, makeavideo, alignyourlatent}, which equates to less than a second of video at 30 fps.
+However, research on diffusion-model-based video generation faces significant challenges of computational complexity with respect to the video sequence length.
+In diffusion models for video generation, attention mechanisms~\citep{attention} have been employed to capture temporal relationships~\citep{vdm, makeavideo, imagenvideo, magicvideo}.
+In previous studies on diffusion models for videos, such as VDMs, temporal attention layers were added after spatial attention layers within the architecture of diffusion models for image generation to capture temporal relationships across video frames, as shown in \autoref{fig1}(a)(b).
+However, the computational demands of attention layers, which scale quadratically with sequence length, pose substantial challenges for extending these models to handle longer sequences.
+While some recent models, such as Sora~\citep{sora}, have begun to tackle longer video generation, practical memory and computational time constraints often limit the sequence lengths that can be produced.
+Consequently, many state-of-the-art methods~\citep{wang2023lavie, chen2024videocrafter2} still focus on short-term video generation, often producing only 16 frames per inference, corresponding to just two seconds of footage at 8 fps.